asmyio/asmyio/README.md

 ### Hi there 👋

+### I enjoy resolving complex problems with engineering and technology in a substantial way („• ֊ •„)

 <!--
 **asmyio/asmyio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.